Middle Management Needs to Be Deeply Engaged in Strategy Design and Planning

 The Consequences of Under Involvement

 Serious strategic, cultural, and operational disconnects can occur when there are even the slightest of strategic gaps between leaders and middle management.
 And do not be fooled into complacency by people’s apparent commitment to the big picture strategy.
-Although most managers’ report high commitment levels to their company’s overall strategy, they also confess that they struggle to understand how the strategy relates to their own role and responsibilities and to the roles and activities of other employees.
+Although most managers’ report high levels of desire to commit to their company’s overall strategy, they also confess that they struggle to understand how the strategy relates to their own roles and responsibilities and to the roles and activities of other employees.

-The result, even if the leadership team is aligned strategically, is a corporate strategy that disappointingly fails to meet expectations and wastes precious company time and resources.
+The results?
+Even if the leadership team is aligned strategically, misaligned middle management will cause the corporate strategy to fail to meet expectations and waste precious company time and resources.

 What Executives Need to Do to Align Middle Management with Strategy